-- 1 CNDDB records within 3 miles, but the recorded observations are extremely old; key habitat - 2 requirements are absent; or the habitat in the proposed project 3 mile survey area is so degraded, small, or - 3 isolated that it would be very unlikely for the species to colonize/utilize the area; (2) suitable habitat is - 4 present within 3 miles, but species are not recorded in the CNDDB within 3 miles; or (3) species are not - 5 identified in the CNDDB within 3 miles and no suitable habitat lies within the project survey area. - 6 Conversely, a species was considered likely to occur if it is known to occur within 3 miles of the - 7 proposed project (based on CNDDB records and /or professional expertise specific to the proposed - 8 project survey area or species), and there is suitable habitat within the proposed project survey area.
-No - 9 sensitive status plant species were observed during any of the special status plant species surveys.
+Special status plant species with the potential to occur in the project area are listed in Table 1 of Appendix L-3, along with their habitat requirements and an indication of their known presence or assessment of their potential to occur within the project area.
+There are 44 special status plant species with the potential to occur within 3 miles of the proposed project.
+Each of these species was rated likely or unlikely to occur in the proposed project area.
+Species were considered unlikely if (1) they have been identified in the CNDDB records within 3 miles, but the recorded observations are extremely old; key habitat requirements are absent; or the habitat in the proposed project 3 mile survey area is so degraded, small, or isolated that it would be very unlikely for the species to colonize/utilize the area; (2) suitable habitat is present within 3 miles, but species are not recorded in the CNDDB within 3 miles; or (3) species are not identified in the CNDDB within 3 miles and no suitable habitat lies within the project survey area.
+Conversely, a species was considered likely to occur if it is known to occur within 3 miles of the proposed project (based on CNDDB records and /or professional expertise specific to the proposed project survey area or species), and there is suitable habitat within the proposed project survey area.
+No sensitive status plant species were observed during any of the special status plant species surveys.

-- Of the 44 special status plant species with potential to occur in the proposed project area, five are federal - or state-listed; big-leaved crownbeard (Verbesina dissita; FT, ST); Encinitas baccharis (Baccharis - vanessae; FT, SE, Covered Species); Laguna Beach dudleya (Dudleya stolonifera; FT, ST); Santa Monica - dudleya (Dudleya cymosa ssp. ovatifolia; FT); and thread-leaved brodiaea; FT, SE, Covered Species).
-Of - these species, only Encinitas baccharis and thread-leaved brodiaea are likely to occur (Appendix L-3; - Table 1).
-Based on geographic and elevation ranges and the presence of suitable habitat within the - proposed project area, 11 special status plants were determined likely to occur within the proposed project - area.
-These 11 species are further discussed below.
-The 33 special status plant species unlikely to occur - within the proposed project area are further discussed in Appendices L-1, L-2, and L-3.
+Of the 44 special status plant species with potential to occur in the proposed project area, five are federal or state-listed; big-leaved crownbeard (Verbesina dissita; FT, ST); Encinitas baccharis (Baccharis vanessae; FT, SE, Covered Species); Laguna Beach dudleya (Dudleya stolonifera; FT, ST); Santa Monica dudleya (Dudleya cymosa ssp. ovatifolia; FT); and thread-leaved brodiaea; FT, SE, Covered Species).
+Of these species, only Encinitas baccharis and thread-leaved brodiaea are likely to occur (Appendix L-3; Table 1).
+Based on geographic and elevation ranges and the presence of suitable habitat within the proposed project area, 11 special status plants were determined likely to occur within the proposed project area are further discussed below.
+The 33 special status plant species unlikely to occur within the proposed project area are further discussed in Appendices L-1, L-2, and L-3.